 Step 2.
 One message per mail.
 Think billboards!

-In the event communication flow you may want to choose multiple (mail) contact moments: from a save the date email until a recap email.
+In the event communication flow you may want to choose multiple (mail) contact moments: from a save-the-date email until a recap email.
 Include only one call-to-action per contact moment, to enhance the chance that your audience gets your message.
-It’s very important to tell your invitee exactly what they need to do:
+An example:

 Step 3.
 Offer an easy to read event email

-- Reduce the length of your event email as much as you can.
+- Reduce the length of your event invitation email as much as you can.